 Too much vitamin D

-If a person has cancer, this may cause hypercalcemia.
+Some types of cancer may cause hypercalcemia.
 Cancers that commonly lead to this condition include:

 Other health conditions